-We propose PRISM, architectural support for variable granularity access and dirty bits, to recover fidelity of metadata for large pages.
-Evaluation of Linux/x86-64 and GPU PRISM prototypes show that the modest additional hardware reduces metadata fidelity loss by up to 65% and 55% at a performance cost of less than 1% and 2% on CPUs and GPUs respectively.
-We show that the recovered fidelity can eliminate performance pathologies and improve the performance of GPGPU application using demand paging by 29.8%.
+We study the relationship between metadata granularity and fidelity, the degree to which metadata correctly approximates actual access patterns.
+We focus on 2MB page support on x86-64 and GPUs, measuring fidelity across a wide range of benchmarks.
+Fidelity can be poor at a coarse granularity, and high variance occurs even within applications.
+To address this problem, we propose Prism, which provides architectural support for variable–granularity access and dirty bits.
+Evaluation of Linux/x86-64 and GPU prototypes of Prism show modest additional hardware can reduce metadata fidelity loss by up to 65% and 55% at a performance cost of less than 1% and 2% on CPUs and GPUs respectively.
+We show that the recovered fidelity can eliminate performance pathologies and improve the performance of GPGPU applications using demand paging by 29.8% on average.